FlameFractal/farmer-admin/README.md

   - Use transliteration for better results for proper nouns.
     - Forcing `"from:en"` helps somewhat.
     - Google's Transliteration API is deprecated.
-  - Validating english data against government database of cities, distrcts, villages.
+  - Validating english data against government database of cities, distrcts, villages ([OGD](https://data.gov.in/), [LGD](https://lgdirectory.gov.in/)) to catch misspelings and errors.
   - Returning CSV of records that failed to upsert.
   - Allow exporting of farmer data.
   - Allowing admin users to edit farmer data.